Everyone I talked to said the same thing — spend as little time in Guayaquil as possible.

 Las Penas, like the Malecon, is generally safe at night.

-There are plenty of taxis waiting on the main street near the entrance for when you’re ready to call it quits.
+You can either call an Uber on the main street near the entrance when you're ready to call it quits.

-These malls, including San Marino and Mall del Sol, feature department stores, as well as plenty of smaller shops and boutiques.
+These malls, including San Marino and Mall del Sol, feature department stores and plenty of smaller shops and boutiques.